Kingto89/NeuroExamReview/docs/pns.md

 - Spatial summation → multiple inputs from different presynaptic neurons arrive at different places simultaneously and combine at the axon hillock.
 - Temporal summation → one presynaptic neuron fires multiple times in rapid succession, overlapping to add together.
   Together they determine if threshold is reached and AP occurs.
--  Propagation of action potentials:
+- ⭐️Propagation of action potentials:
   Faster with larger axon diameter and myelination.

 </details>